d0whc3r/excel4node/README.md

         'rightToLeft': Boolean, // Flag indicating whether the sheet is in 'right to left' display mode.
 When in this mode, Column A is on the far right, Column B ;is one column left of Column A, and so on.
 Also, information in cells is displayed in the Right to Left format.
         'zoomScale': Integer, // Defaults to 100
         'zoomScaleNormal': Integer, // Defaults to 100
-        'zoomScalePageLayoutView': Integer // Defaults to 100
+        'zoomScalePageLayoutView': Integer, // Defaults to 100
-    },
+        'showGridLines': Boolean //Defaults to True, False means that sheet not show the grid lines },
     'sheetFormat': {
-        'baseColWidth': Integer, // Defaults to 10.
+        'baseColWidth': Integer, // Defaults to 10\.
 Specifies the number of characters of the maximum digit width of the normal style's font.
 This value does not include margin padding or extra padding for gridlines.
 It is only the number of characters., 'defaultColWidth': Integer,
         'defaultRowHeight': Integer,
         'thickBottom': Boolean, // 'True' if rows have a thick bottom border by default.
         'thickTop': Boolean // 'True' if rows have a thick top border by default.
     },
     'sheetProtection': { // same as "Protect Sheet" in Review tab of Excel 'autoFilter': Boolean, // True means that that user will be unable to modify this setting 'deleteColumns': Boolean,
         'deleteRows': Boolean,